About EIMPyro®

 From 30 to 40 samples can be analyzed within a single sequence.

-EIMPyro peripheral can be connected to AS3000, AI 1310 Liquid Autosampler or GC Pal Autosamplers for liquid samples.
+EIMPyro uses AI1310 Liquid Autosampler peripheral, but will also work with AS3000 or GC Pal Autosamplers for liquid samples.

-When performing analysis, 3-5 injections should be done per one sample.
+When performing analysis, 3-5 injections or each sample should be done.

-SG Isotech has developed specific software called “EIM Calculator” which is used for calculation of dDn results.
-EIM Calculator also has the possibility to calculate average dDn value and SD for each analyzed sample.
+SG Isotech has developed software called “EIM9000” which is used for calculation of dDn results.
+It comes as a standard package with EIM-Pyro.
+It also calculates average dDn value and SD for each analyzed sample.

-After connecting the EIMPyro peripherals to the isotope ratio MS and after raising the temperature in the reactors, it is necessary to determine whether all the connections are tightened before starting the sequence.
+After connecting the EIM-Pyro peripherals to the isotope ratio MS and after raising the temperature in the reactors, it is necessary to determine whether all the connections are leak-free before starting the sequence.
 By switching the mass on the middle detector to 40 (Argon) it is necessary to monitor the background which should be below 40 mV.
-Leak checking must be performed each time before the analysis begins.
-If the leakage is higher, it is necessary to check all connections as a rule from the closest connection to the longest connection from IRMS.
+Leak checking must be performed before each analysis begins.
+If the leakage is higher, it is necessary to check all connections.
+As a rule start from the closest connection to the furthest connection from IRMS.

-The NMR concept is based on the technique of counting deuterium atoms on a methyl and methylene group of ethanol, which oscillate at appropriate frequencies in a strong magnetic field, while the EIM technique is based on determining the dD values of non-exchangeable stable isotopes of Hydrogen in ethanol.
+The NMR concept is based on the technique of counting deuterium atoms on a methyl and methylene group of ethanol, which oscillate at appropriate frequencies in a strong magnetic field.
+EIM technique is based on determining the dD values of non-exchangeable stable isotopes of Hydrogen in ethanol.
 The analytical values obtained by both techniques are very precise, but there is a difference in the natural ranges of these analytical parameters for ethanol with a different botanical origin, and accordingly a difference in the level of detection of illegal production practices in the production of wine, fruit juices, alcoholic beverages, and honey.
-For NMR this difference for ethanol with the different botanical origin is only 1 ppm, while for EIM it is about 50 ‰ on a relative scale.
+For NMR this difference for ethanol with the different botanical origin is only 1 ppm, while for EIM it is about 50 ‰ on a relative scale, making EIM method a lot more precise.

 r = 2.8 × sr = 2.7‰ ;